Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Professional Audit Determination: Both Withum and Deloitte auditors concluded that legally separate entities must be treated as unified operations requiring consolidated financial reporting due to operational integration

-- Explicit IRS Admissions: Open Society Institute’s own Form 990-PF acknowledges “COMMON SOURCE OF FUNDING AND SHARED FACILITIES & EMPLOYEES” with political entities while transferring $36.4 million
+- IRS Filing Admissions: Open Society Institute’s own Form 990-PF acknowledges “shared facilities & employees” with political entities while transferring $36.4 million

-This funding pattern demonstrates sophisticated coordination across multiple Soros entities funding the same recipient network, while CDP simultaneously operates as documented in this investigation—receiving government grants, distributing funds throughout the WFP network, and maintaining the shared personnel and facilities that contradict organizational independence.
+This funding pattern demonstrates documented coordination across multiple entities funding the same recipient network, while CDP simultaneously operates as documented in this investigation—receiving government grants, distributing funds throughout the network, and maintaining the shared personnel and facilities that raise questions about organizational independence.

-- Have that charity transfer operational support to its 501(c)(4) political affiliate
+- Those charities transfer operational support to their 501(c)(4) political affiliates

-When the same individuals control both the charitable and political entities, the legal separation becomes a fiction that enables tax-deductible political spending—exactly what federal tax law prohibits.
+When the same individuals control both the charitable and political entities, the legal separation may not reflect operational reality.

 The mechanism becomes even more apparent when examining how the final 501(c)(4) recipients share resources back with their 501(c)(3) affiliates: